stackbit-projects/tobto-comet-3b471/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: 'Here is Tobto Portfolio'
+    title: Here is Tobto Portfolio
-    content: >-
-      There are some Abstract Art, Music and other things we create
+    content: 'There are some Abstract Art, Music and other things we create'
     actions:
       - label: Let's talk
         url: /contact